LukeErren/Stack-Overflow-analysis/README.md

 ## Usage

 ## Data
-The data used can downloaded from the website from Stackoverflow
+The data used can downloaded from the website from Stackoverflow.
+I used the surveys from 2017, 2018 and 2019